MuhammadHussain06/ai-inference-overhead-harness/README.md

   per-request via `featureTier` and routed to `/predict/v{tier}` — each tier is its own XGBoost model, loaded once at startup and held in memory alongside the others.
-- Stage-by-stage latency: parsing, network, DB-write, serialization (Java)
-  + parsing, computation (split into DataFrame construction and model inference), serialization (Python), nested in one response.
+- Stage-by-stage latency: parsing, network, DB-write, response-object-build, serialization (Java) + parsing, computation (split into DataFrame construction and model inference), serialization (Python), nested in one response.
 - Reactive Java stack end-to-end (WebFlux + R2DBC).
 - CPU-pinned, resource-limited containers, with pinning verified (not just assumed) against each container's live cgroup during a full suite run.
+- Model inference is pinned to `n_jobs=1` at load time, and that pinning is read back and verified rather than just requested — exposed per-tier on `/health` as `nJobsVerified`, so a build where the parameter silently failed to apply is observable instead of assumed away.
+- Structural outages are tracked separately from application rejections:
+  `status=0` (no response — timeout/connection reset) is a distinct k6
+  metric from non-200 HTTP responses, both in the raw counters and in every analysis error-rate table.
 - `run-suite.sh`: orchestrates a full baseline + concurrency-scan suite
   across clean-slate stack restarts, with per-rep target/concurrency shuffling, per-rep CPU-pinning verification, and a captured